groq/mlagility/docs/tools_user_guide.md

 ### Use Slurm

-Execute the build(s) on Slurm instead of using local compute resources.
+Execute the build(s) and benchmark(s) on Slurm instead of using local compute resources.
+Each input runs in its own Slurm job.

 Usage:
 - `benchit benchmark INPUT_FILES --use-slurm`